James V. Lacy

 Laguna Niguel, CA 92677

-Mr. Lacy served as General Counsel to the U.S. Consumer Product Safety Commission (1987-89), where he played a key role in negotiating the national safety settlement and Consent Decree with the All-Terrain Vehicle industry approved by U.S. District Court Judge Gerhard Gessell, and managed other Federal court litigation involving enforcement of product safety laws.
-He also has served as Director of Export Trading Company Affairs in the International Trade Administration (1984-87), where he managed an antitrust certification program for U.S. exporters; and as a business liaison aide to the late Secretary of Commerce Malcolm Baldrige (1981-84).
+Previously, Mr. Lacy served in the Administration of President George H.W.
+Bush as Chief Counsel for Technology at the U.S. Department of Commerce from 1989-91.
+Mr. Lacy served in the Reagan Administration as General Counsel to the U.S. Consumer Product Safety Commission (1987-89).
+He also served as Director of Export Trading Company Affairs in the International Trade Administration (1984-87), where he managed an antitrust certification program for U.S. exporters; and as a business liaison aide to the late Secretary of Commerce Malcolm Baldrige (1981-84).

-Mr. Lacy also has handled significant First Amendment litigation.
-He has served as counsel of record in two important Federal court cases, both resulting in permanent Federal court injunctions against the “slate mail” restrictions of Proposition 208 (2001) and Proposition 34 (2002).
+Mr. Lacy served as counsel of record in two important Federal court cases, both resulting in permanent Federal court injunctions against over-reaching campaign finance laws, known as the “slate mail” restrictions of Proposition 208 (2001) and Proposition 34 (2002).
 Additionally, in 2000 Mr. Lacy represented leaders of a nonprofit organization and won a two-day bench trial in Orange County Superior Court against City Council Members of the City of Mission Viejo on seven counts of violation of the state’s sunshine law, the Brown Act.
 And in 2007, Mr. Lacy successfully settled Brown Act claims for a client against the Capistrano Unified School District, resulting in negotiated sanctions against the district to help stop closed session abuses.

 Mr. Lacy received his Juris Doctorate degree from Pepperdine University, with summer study at Stanford University School of Law in civil rights litigation, and his undergraduate degree in International Relations from the University of Southern California, with summer study in Switzerland at the University of Geneva’s “Cours sur les Institutions Internationales.”
 Mr. Lacy has published articles in several legal journals, including the Stanford Journal of International Law (“The Effect of the Export Trading Company Act of 1982 on U.S. Export Trade,” Volume 23, Issue 1, 1987).